 - Values in the JWE JSON Serialization are represented as members of a JSON object, rather than as base64url encoded strings separated by period ('.') characters.
-(However binary values and values that are integrity protected are still base64url encoded.) - The Encoded JWE Header value, if non-empty, is stored in the protected member. - The Encoded JWE Initialization Vector value is stored in the iv member. - The Encoded JWE Ciphertext value is stored in the ciphertext member. - The Encoded JWE Authentication Tag value is stored in the tag member. - The JWE can be encrypted to multiple recipients, rather than just one.
+(However binary values and values that are integrity protected are still base64url encoded.) - The value BASE64URL(UTF8(JWE Protected Header)), if non-empty, is stored in the protected member. - The value BASE64URL(UTF8(JWE Shared Unprotected Header)), if non-empty, is stored in the unprotected member. - The value BASE64URL(JWE Initialization Vector), if non-empty, is stored in the iv member. - The value BASE64URL(JWE Ciphertext) is stored in the ciphertext member. - The value BASE64URL(JWE Authentication Tag), if non-empty, is stored in the tag member. - The JWE can be encrypted to multiple recipients, rather than just one.
 A JSON array in the recipients member is used to hold values that are specific to a particular recipient, with one array element per recipient represented.
-These array elements are JSON objects. - Each Encoded JWE Encrypted Key value is stored in the encrypted\key member of a JSON object that is an element of the recipients array. - Some header parameter values, such as the alg value and parameters used for selecting keys, can also differ for different recipient computations.
-Per-recipient header parameter values are stored in the header members of the same JSON objects that are elements of the recipients array. - Some header parameters, including the alg parameter, can be shared among all recipient computations.
-These header parameters are stored in either of two top-level member(s) of the JSON object: the protected member and the unprotected member.
-The values of these members are JSON Text Objects containing Header Parameters. - Not all header parameters are integrity protected.
-The shared header parameters in the protected member are integrity protected, and are base64url encoded.
-The per-recipient header parameters in the header array element members and the shared header parameters in the unprotected member are not integrity protected.
-These JSON Text Objects containing header parameters that are not integrity protected are not base64url encoded. - The header parameter values used when creating or validating per-recipient Ciphertext and Authentication Tag values are the union of the three sets of header parameter values that may be present: (1) the per-recipient values in the header member of the recipient's array element, (2) the shared integrity-protected values in the protected member, and (3) the shared non-integrity-protected values in the unprotected member.
-The union of these sets of header parameters comprises the JWE Header.
-The header parameter names in the three locations MUST be disjoint.
+These array elements are JSON objects. - Each value BASE64URL(JWE Encrypted Key), if non-empty, is stored in the encrypted\key member of a JSON object that is an element of the recipients array. - Some Header Parameter values, such as the alg value and parameters used for selecting keys, can also differ for different recipient computations.
+JWE Per-Recipient Unprotected Header values, if present, are stored in the header members of the same JSON objects that are elements of the recipients array. - Some Header Parameters, including the alg parameter, can be shared among all recipient computations.
+Header Parameters in the JWE Protected Header and JWE Shared Unprotected Header values are shared among all recipients.

+- Not all Header Parameters are integrity protected.
+The shared Header Parameters in the JWE Protected Header value member are integrity protected, and are base64url encoded for transmission.
+The per-recipient Header Parameters in the JWE Per-Recipient Unprotected Header values and the shared Header Parameters in the JWE Shared Unprotected Header value are not integrity protected.
+These JSON objects containing Header Parameters that are not integrity protected are not base64url encoded. - The Header Parameter values used when creating or validating per-recipient Ciphertext and Authentication Tag values are the union of the three sets of Header Parameter values that may be present: (1) the JWE Protected Header values represented in the protected member, (2) the JWE Shared Unprotected Header values represented in the unprotected member, and (3) the JWE Per-Recipient Unprotected Header values represented in the header member of the recipient's array element.
+The union of these sets of Header Parameters comprises the JWE Header.
+The Header Parameter names in the three locations MUST be disjoint. - A JWE AAD value can be included to supply a base64url encoded value to be integrity protected but not encrypted.
+(Note that this can also be achieved when using either serialization by including the AAD value as a protected Header Parameter value, but at the cost of the value being double base64url encoded.)
+If a JWE AAD value is present, the value BASE64URL(JWE AAD)) is stored in the aad member. - The recipients array MUST always be present, even if the array elements contain only the empty JSON object {} (which can happen when all Header Parameter values are shared between all recipients and when no encrypted key is used, such as when doing Direct Encryption).